dave-code-ruiz/hass-gallery/README.md

 # <SPAGUETTI CODE INSIDE> The purist programmers must stay away for the sake of their mental health

+# I recomended use this other repository: https://github.com/TarheelGrad1998/GalleryPanel

 Sorry for my English

 One image/video gallery for integrate in Hass like a panel